 The half-yearly financial report is the responsibility of, and has been approved by, the directors.
-The directors are responsible for preparing the interim financial report in accordance with the DTR of the LIK FCA
+The directors are responsible for preparing the interim financial report in accordance with the DTR of the UK FCA.

-As disclosed in note 2, the annual consolidated financial statements of the Group are prepared in accordance with International Financial Reporting Standards.
+As disclosed in note 2, the annual consolidated financial statements of the Group are prepared in accordance with UK-adopted international accounting standards.
 The directors are responsible for preparing the condensed set of consolidated financial statements included in the half-yearly financial report in accordance with IAS 34 Interim Financial Reporting.

-In preparing the half-yearly financial report, the directors are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group or the Company or to cease operations, or have no realistic alternative but to do so.
+In preparing the half-yearly financial report, the directors are responsible for assessing the Group and the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group or the Company or to cease operations, or have no realistic alternative but to do so.